Minimum Requirements for Sisense in Linux Environments

 python3 and pip

-python3 and pip must be accessible from terminal via the commands:
+python3 and pip must be accessible from the terminal via the commands:

 python3